 The launch comes at a time when online selling could claim a larger share of the UK’s used car retail market as consumers look to avoid showroom visits and direct contact due to the outbreak of COVID-19 coronavirus.

 iVendi chief executive James Tew this week suggested that all retailers should be preparing to retail their vehicles with a minimum of customer contact in light of the outbreak (see below).

 Like Cazoo – the subject of AM’s face-to-face retailer interview in this month’s magazine – Carzam’s core promise to that it will offer simplicity and convenience through a next-day home delivery service for its customers.

-Bailey said: “I’m excited to announce my involvement in this venture, Carzam, with the genuine opportunity to develop a used car buying experience with an Amazon-style promise of next day delivery.
+Bailey, a shareholder in the Big Motoring World business, and previously Cox Automotive’s president of international operations, said: “I’m excited to announce my involvement in this venture, Carzam, with the genuine opportunity to develop a used car buying experience with an Amazon-style promise of next day delivery.

 “I truly believe that this is the way forward for our industry and our ambitions can only be achieved with a strong team of industry professionals, coupled with the experience of a successful used car retailer.”